gosukiwi/minibox/README.md

 }
 ```

+# Events

+minibox also lets you hook some funcitons to the lifetime of the lightbox

+ * onImagesLoaded: Fires once all images has been loaded
+ * onOpen: After the lightbox opens
+ * onBeforeClose: Before closing the lightbox

 ## About thumbails
 To create thumbails all you need to do is add the thumbails object to the
 configuration object.
 Only one attribute is required, width or height, if only